mrkmg/vzcontrol/README.md

 *Requirements*
 - PHP5
 - SSH
+- For each OpenVZ Host you plan on controlling, ssh keys for the root account must be shared

+*Optional*
+- Share the ssh key from the computer you are running vzcontrol on with all OpenVZ Hosts

+*Steps*
 1. Clone the repo `git clone https://github.com/mrkmg/vzcontrol.git`
 2. Enter Dir `cd vzcontrol`
 3. Edit config/config.php and add all your OpenVZ Hosts